rasterm/rasterm/docs/LIFETIMES.md

 Output sink methods run on the Engine caller thread or Presenter worker.
 Diagnostic and event callbacks run synchronously on the detecting thread.
 Read only Presenter queries are reentrant.
-A Presenter worker callback must not initialize, move, shut down, destroy, or otherwise mutate its Presenter; a reentrant shutdown request is rejected and external shutdown must subsequently join the worker.
+A Presenter worker callback must not initialize, move, shut down, destroy, or otherwise mutate its Presenter, a reentrant shutdown request is rejected and external shutdown must subsequently join the worker.
 Destroying the object from its own callback is forbidden because the callback is executing through that object.